Free shipping on most US orders over $50!

 For information about Fecal Microbial Transplantation research in general, visit the Fecal Transplant Foundation and The Power of Poop.

-This article was originally published in Whole Dog Journal.
+This article adapted from an article originally published in the Whole Dog Journal.